Holy Cross Mountains Brigade: Extent of collaboration

-Documents uncovered in the German Federal Archives in Koblenz contain correspondence between the Gestapo and the NSZ (National Armed Forces) indicating close collaboration as far as tracking Jews was concerned.
+Documents uncovered in the German Federal Archives in Koblenz contain correspondence between the Gestapo and the NSZ-ONR indicating close collaboration as far as tracking Jews was concerned.
 This included in particular the Holy Cross Mountain brigade in the district of Radom.
 By the end of 1943 and beginning of 1944, the cooperation of the brigade with the German police in the Radom district acquired a permanent character.
 This cooperation included the lookout for Jews hiding in the forests to deliver to the Germans.
-In 1944, members of the High Command of the Home Army were abducted from their offices by the NSZ and handed to the Germans.
+In 1944, members of the High Command of the Home Army were abducted from their offices by the NSZ-ONR and handed to the Germans.